rafalkac02/adform-exam-1/README.md

 ## About the Project

 ### Adform's exam
 This project is a part of a final exam after 3-months of Scala Academy at [Adform](https://site.adform.com/).
-Exam consists of 7 exercises.
+The exam consists of 7 exercises.
 You can navigate to them in Exam TOC below.

 <details>
   <summary>Exam TOC</summary>